samuelfchen/rda-1/README.md

 ## Getting Started

 This repo includes the RDA-encoding spec and an RDA encoding API which is implemented in [C#](https://github.com/foldda/rda/tree/main/src/CSharp), [Java](https://github.com/foldda/rda/blob/main/src/Java/), and [Python](https://github.com/foldda/rda/blob/main/src/Python).
+There are only two "parts" in the API.
 To start, simply include the provided source files in your project and start using the API methods like in the example below.

 _*** There is no installation or other dependency required for using the API. ***_

-#### _API Part 1: Rda class_
+#### _API Part 1: the Rda class_

 The _Rda class_ includes implementation of both RDA encoding and decoding, and is intuitively modeled as a "container".
 It provides the following methods: